wadeallen/fbcmuncie_2018/_news/youth-september-activities.md

-Fellowship of the Fifth (No Sunday School, but the youth will go for breakfast together during the Sunday School hour and return for 2nd service)
+Fellowship of the Fifth (No Sunday School, but the youth will go for breakfast together during the Sunday School hour and return for second service)